HPT UK A4C

 -

-Be aware of the impact on cardiovascular disease in a patient with elevated parathyroid hormone and vitamin D deficiency.
+Please be aware of the impact on cardiovascular disease for patients with elevated parathyroid hormone and vitamin D deficiency.

-In a healthy individual, low calcium will stimulate the release of PTH to increase the release of calcium from bone, so when blood calcium is high, the parathyroid glands stop producing PTH.
+In a healthy individual, low calcium will stimulate the release of PTH which increases the release of calcium from bone, so when blood calcium is high, the parathyroid glands stop producing PTH.
 Symptoms should always be considered.
-If you have typical symptoms of HyperPARAthyroidism and your PTH is inappropriately raised for the level of calcium, your doctor should refer you for further investigations; ultrasound scan, sestamibi scan, bone density scan which should include the non-dominant forearm, (bone loss in the wrist cortex is indicative of PHPT).
-Negative scans or adequate bone density should not be used to prevent surgery if you are biochemically diagnosed and symptomatic.
+If experiencing typical symptoms of HyperPARAthyroidism and PTH is inappropriately raised for the level of calcium, doctors should refer for further investigations; ultrasound scan, sestamibi scan, bone density scan including the non-dominant forearm, (bone loss in the wrist cortex is indicative of PHPT).
+Negative scans or adequate bone density should not prevent surgery if biochemically diagnosed and symptomatic.
 Scroll down to see symptom survey results.

 -

-ask for the ranges used by your lab, as they vary from one lab to another.
+Always know the ranges used by your lab, as they vary

 -

-insist PTH is tested in EDTA to assure stability and accuracy of your results
+Insist PTH is tested in EDTA vials to assure stability and accuracy

 -

-always ask for the exact figures rather than accept 'your levels are normal.'
+Ask for exact figures rather than accept 'your levels are normal.'

-Why do so many doctors and endocrinologists still not know how to recognise or diagnose PHPT?
+Why do so many doctors and especially endocrinologists still not know how to recognise or diagnose PHPT?
 Why do so many of them think PHPT is a rare disease when actually it is a very common endocrine disease?
 Why do they try to treat symptoms independently, rather than the cause?
 Why do they still believe PHPT mostly affects post-menopausal women?
-Simply because their knowledge of PHPT is outdated.
+The simple answer is because their knowledge of PHPT is outdated.
+There is so much information available, we dont know how or why they don't know what we do.
+We have done our research, so they can bring themselves up to date by having a look through this site.

 -

-fail to list the most common symptoms (actually only really list constipation, polyuria, polydipsia, kidney stones, and osteoporosis)
+fail to list the most common symptoms (choosing only constipation, polyuria, polydipsia, kidney stones, and osteoporosis)

 -

-fail all hyperparathyroid patients with calcium below 2.6mmol/L (normocalcemic PHPT), by recommending no further investigation (they will most likely have elevated PTH)
+fail all hyperparathyroid patients with calcium below 2.6 mmol/L (normocalcemic PHPT), by recommending no further investigation

 -

 fail to cover post-operative guidance and care other than to recommend 6 and 12 monthly blood tests.
-A lot of patients need blood tests at 2, 4, 8 and 12 weeks as levels are unsteady, especially if they've been advised not to take calcium, D or magnesium.
+A lot of patients need blood tests much sooner if levels are unsteady, especially if they've been advised not to take calcium, D or magnesium.

-Your doctor can learn from us about post-op remineralisation, and the required mineral and Vit D supplements, as you will be discharged into their care after surgery.
-Please ask your surgeon to note your post-op Calcium, PTH & Vitamin D, and magnesium levels on your discharge letter which will help your GP to help you if you need post-op assistance.
+Your doctor can learn from us about post-op remineralisation, and required mineral and vitamin D supplements.
+You will be discharged into their care after surgery.
+Please ask your surgeon to note your post-op Calcium, PTH, Vitamin D, and magnesium levels on your discharge letter which will help your GP to help you if you need post-op assistance.
+Many people began their PHPT journey with low vitamin D and/or magnesium.
 Please direct them to this site.

 How is Primary Hyperparathyroidism diagnosed?

-PHPT can be diagnosed incidentally after finding a raised level of calcium in a blood test, but it is our experience that many people are tested who have symptoms of fatigue, bone pain, painful hands, joints, or even kidney stones.
-It is important for our doctors to realise that not everybody with PHPT will have an elevated calcium level.
-Typically, when a raised calcium is found, a repeat blood test should be requested with PTH (which should be tested using EDTA to ensure accuracy) and Vitamin D (to rule out secondary Hyperparathyroidism due to vitamin D deficiency).
+PHPT can be diagnosed incidentally after finding a raised level of calcium after a blood test, but many people are tested after symptoms of fatigue, bone pain, painful hands, joints, fractures or kidney stones.
+It is important for doctors to realise that not everybody with PHPT will have an elevated calcium.
+Typically, when raised calcium is found, a repeat blood test should be requested with PTH, Vitamin D and magnesium.
 A 24-hour urine calcium collection is advisable to exclude a familial condition that mimics PHPT, but also to see if the kidneys are excreting high volumes of calcium.
-We would like to see calcium, PTH, vitamin D, and magnesium tested as routine for all patients with symptoms of PHPT, even if it is to rule it out as a cause.
+We would like to see calcium, PTH, vitamin D, and magnesium tested as routine for all patients with symptoms of PHPT, even to exclude it a cause.

-Once PHPT is diagnosed, bone densitometry scans (DEXA) of the hip, spine, and non-dominant forearm may be performed as high bone turnover in PHPT patients is associated with a reduction in bone density, specifically in the cortical bone (forearm and hip).
-A kidney ultrasound will see whether the disease is causing harm to the kidneys.
+Once PHPT is diagnosed, bone density scans (DEXA) of the hip, spine, and non-dominant forearm should be requested, as high bone turnover in PHPT is associated with a reduction in bone density, specifically in the cortical bone (forearm and hip).
+A kidney ultrasound will check if PHPT is causing harm to the kidneys (kidney stones, calcification).

-An ultrasound and/or sestamibi scan are then requested to try to locate which of the glands have developed an adenoma(s).
-Other scan options are 4D CT or Pet Choline.
+An ultrasound and sestamibi scan are requested to try to locate which of the glands have developed an adenoma(s) or become enlarged.
+Other scan options are 4DCT or Pet Choline.
 A negative scan does not mean you don't have PHPT.
 We see many cases of positive surgery after negative scans.
-Please see our article on our Q&A page.

 Does PHPT need treatment?